hauhuynh1208/nhatro-docs/US/us-6.md

     "Mobile: card layout.",
     "List is paginated.",
-    "Each row/card has a checkbox (bulk action to be defined in a separate US).", "Clicking a row/card navigates to the variable detail screen.", "No variables: display 'No variables found'."
+    "Each row/card has a checkbox (bulk action to be defined in a separate US).", "The variable's name in each row/card is a link.
+Clicking it navigates to the variable detail screen.", "No variables: display 'No variables found'."
   ],
   "entities_involved": ["seller", "variable", "formula"],